 - Imoova.com – Imoova offers one-way relocations of both campers and cars for $1 a night plus applicable fees.
 This option is perfect for bigger families where they want some additional space or an easy option to run into town for supplies without taking the big vehicle.
 It’s also for tent campers or road trippers who need a car but not the bulk of an RV.

 - Transfercar.com – This relocation service helps rental companies shuttle their vehicles between branches by renting both recreational vehicles and cars at $5 or less per day for one-way trips.

-Though higher priced than the desirable $5 or less rates, RVshare, Road Bear RV, Do It Yourself RV, and El Monte RV are three other companies that offer similar one-way services at significantly discounted rates and are offered in a wider variety of cities.
+Though higher priced than the desirable $5 rates, RVshare, Road Bear RV, Do It Yourself RV, and El Monte RV are four other companies that offer similar one-way services at significantly discounted rates and are available in a wider variety of cities.

-2. Book quickly and don’t forget to arrange your return travel plans.
+2. Book your RV rental quickly and arrange your return travel plans.

 Since these are one-way trips, you’ll also need to arrange return travel plans.
 Some rental companies will offer shuttles to an airport if it’s in a major city, but this varies between companies.
-You might get lucky by contacting the rental company to see if they have another RV for rental going back your way.
+You might get lucky by contacting the rental company to see if they have more cheap RV rentals going back your way.